CMU-SAFARI/MetaSys/README.md

 For more details, please read our [preprint on arXiv](https://arxiv.org/abs/2105.08123).

 To reproduce our design, follow the instructions in this README file below to generate the rocket-chip prototype on ZC706.
-You should use our version of riscv-tools to generate the toolchain (gcc, riscv-pk, etc.), which is included in this repository
+You should use our version of riscv-tools to generate the toolchain (gcc, riscv-pk, etc.), which is included in this repository.

-Please feel free to contact us in case you have any questions.
+Please feel free to contact us or raise an issue in the repo in case you have any questions or problems building the prototype.
 ## Acknowledgments & Contact

 * Nandita Vijaykumar